anushakodavanti/VideogameSales_DA/ReadMe.md

 ### VideogameSales

-The data set has fields related to sale of videogames based on Year, Genre, Publisher and Global Sales
+*The data set has fields related to sale of videogames*
+- Year,
+- Genre,
+- Publisher
+- Global Sales

 **By using this data set we will answer the following questions**
 1. Total Videogame sales by year